YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 ```ocaml
 val (!!) : 'a -> ('a, 'a logic) injected
 ```
-OCanren internally manipulates values of types of the form `('a, 'a logic) injected`.

 The `injected` type constructor is provided by the module Logic as an abstract type.
 The `logic` type constructor, also provided by the module Logic, takes one type parameter.
 The two constructors `Var` and `Value`